Looking Back – Rio Roosevelt Expedition 1992

 On the 28th we ran some large rapids and passed up a beautiful location for Joe K. and I to photograph and film.
 Joe was really pissed because we ran the wrong channel for whitewater footage.
 Before we knew it, the two lead boats were far down river.
 We camped at a settler’s home around dusk.
 We saw freshwater dolphins for the first time today.
 We departed the settler’s home after photographing the sign planting ceremony “Rio Roosevelt Expedition 1992”.

 After about an hour of sun, we received the hardest and coldest rainfall of the entire trip.
 It rained heavily for about three hours and chilled us all.
 We then ran the last of the Rio Roosevelt and met the Aripuana River.
 A little further down we met the first boat to pick us up at the ferry crossing of the Trans-Amazonian Highway.
 We loaded all our gear on the river boat and proceeded to drink lots of beer until we fell asleep like vagabonds all about the boat.
 I slept on two folded up rafts down near the engine room, very loud and fumy.
 The engine room on this boat was so loud that Mike Boyle showed us you could enter it and scream at the top of your lungs and a person one foot away would not hear you at all.
 We reached our larger boat which will take us to Manaus at 6am this morning and we are now underway.
 It was waiting for us at a town where the Aripuana meets the Maderia.
 This is the first we have seen, “Novo Aripuana”.
 This new boat is quite luxurious, with a bar and private cabins each with a bathroom.
 We will be on it for 28 hours.
-We reached the Amazon River, the largest river in the world, after floating on the second and third largest as far as volume of water, the Maderia and Rio Negro, the world’s three largest volume rivers.
-We arrived at where we started the expedition at the Tropical Hotel on the Rio Negro at 3pm, and moved into the alien comfort of a five star hotel.
+We reached the Amazon River after floating on the Maderia and Rio Negro, these are world’s three largest volume rivers.
+And of course, celebrating as the first party to completing the full route of Roosevelt’s 1914 expedition, we arrived at where we started the expedition at the Tropical Hotel on the Rio Negro at 3pm, and moved into the alien comfort of a five star hotel.

 I would like to thank Charles Haskell and Elizabeth McKnight for making the 1992 journey a reality.